codeaddslife/demo-loopback/README.md

 ```

 ## Validation
-When we created the campground model, we made both name required.
+When we created the campground model, we made the name required.
 If we try to create a campground without a name,
 loopback will give us a validation error saying that the field cannot be blank.

 Loopback also has some built-in